progvocab/products-service/backend/java/memory/garbage_collector/README.md

 | Shenandoah GC                           | Region-based + Brooks Pointers + Concurrent Evacuation               | Low pause with concurrent compaction        |
 | Epsilon GC                              | No-op (no GC)                                                        | For performance testing or short-lived apps |

+Stop-the-World (STW) pauses are moments when the JVM suspends all application threads so that the Garbage Collector can safely perform operations that cannot tolerate changes in the heap or thread stacks.

+Here is the concise explanation:

+What is an STW pause?

+An STW pause is a point during garbage collection when the JVM halts every running Java thread—including user threads, worker threads, schedulers, and internal JVM threads—so the GC can perform tasks that require a consistent, unchanging memory state.

+Why does GC need STW pauses?

+Some GC operations cannot run concurrently, such as:

+Finding GC roots (stack, registers, thread-local references)

+Ensuring reference graphs don't change during marking

+Compacting or relocating objects

+Updating pointers after moves

+Verifying heap correctness

+These actions require a moment when no thread is modifying memory, hence the need for STW.

+Which collectors use STW?

+Parallel GC: Long, full STW during compaction.

+G1 GC: Shorter, more predictable STW evacuation pauses.

+CMS: Still has STW Initial Mark and Final Remark.

+ZGC / Shenandoah: Very short STW (<1 ms) but still required for root marking.

+In one line

+STW pauses are mandatory JVM freeze points that allow the GC to safely analyze or modify memory without risk of concurrent changes.

+CMS does not compact by default, but it still needs pause times because several critical operations cannot be done concurrently and must stop all application threads for correctness and safety.

+1. CMS needs STW pauses for “Initial Mark” and “Final Remark”

+Component: Concurrent Mark-Sweep (CMS) Collector

+Although CMS marks and sweeps concurrently, it cannot start marking without first knowing all GC roots are stable.

+Initial Mark (STW):

+Identifies direct GC roots (stack, registers, class metadata).

+Must be STW to avoid missing references.

+Final Remark (STW):

+Captures any references that changed while CMS was marking concurrently.

+Ensures accurate liveness before sweeping.

+These are short but mandatory pauses.

+---

+2. CMS sweeping is concurrent, but metadata cleanup is not

+Even without compaction, CMS must occasionally perform:

+cleaning dead class metadata

+updating free lists

+managing fragmentation tracking

+Parts of this require brief STW coordination.

+---

+3. CMS fails without STW pauses because it is not moving objects

+Since CMS does not compact, it cannot handle:

+objects being relocated

+reference updates during movement

+Therefore it relies on STW phases to ensure:

+The heap view is safe

+No references are missed

+The mark phase is consistent

+This is a correctness requirement.

+---

+4. CMS fragmentation increases the need for Full GC (which is STW and compacts)

+When fragmentation becomes too high:

+CMS triggers Concurrent Mode Failure

+JVM falls back to Parallel Old Full GC

+This is a long, blocking compaction

+So even though CMS’s design avoids compaction, the system still needs pauses under pressure.

+---

+In one line

+CMS still needs pause time because accurate root marking and reference stability cannot be done concurrently, even though compaction is not performed.
 ### Predictive Pause Model in G1 GC

 G1 GC uses a **Predictive Pause Model** to meet a user-defined pause time target (for example, `-XX:MaxGCPauseMillis=200`).
 Instead of stopping the entire heap, the **G1 Garbage Collector** divides the heap into many small **regions** and uses runtime statistics to *predict* how long collecting each region will take.
 The **G1 GC Policy component** then selects just enough regions for the next GC cycle so that the pause stays within the requested time.